djdt/spcal/docs/source/results.rst

    The results tab, as shown for ToF data in the Multi-histogram view. |c1| Mode selector, |c2| Element selector, |c3| Outputs, |c4| Multi-histogram view, |c5| Histogram view, |c6| Compositions view, |c7| Scatter view, |c8| PCA view, |c9| Legend, |c10| Filter options, |c11| Graph options, |c12| View reset, |c13| Export button.

 The **Results Tab** is available once a sample is imported and one or more particles are detected.
-Here you can via the distribution of signals, as well as sizes and masses if data has been :doc:`Calibrated <calibration>`.
+Here you can via the distribution of signals, as well as sizes and masses if data has been calibrated (see :ref:`Calibration`).
 For single-element (quadrupole) data, only the standard histrogram view (|c5| :numref:`results label`) is avaiable.
 This displays the data's distribution, a log-normal or normal fit to the histogram, and the mean and limit-of-detection.
 The visiblity of these can be toggled by left-clicking the graph's legend (|c9| :numref:`results label`).